Curriculum, Teaching and Learning

 Applicants must select one of the following teaching divisions:

-• Primary/Junior (junior kindergarten to grade 6)
+• Primary/Junior (kindergarten to grade 6)

 • Junior/Intermediate (grades 4 to 10)